 Symax SR Side Effects

-Note: This page contains side effects data for the generic drug hyoscyamine.
-It is possible that some of the dosage forms included below may not apply to the brand name Symax SR.
+Note: This document contains side effect information about hyoscyamine.
+Some of the dosage forms listed on this page may not apply to the brand name Symax SR.

 For the Consumer